Topics: Entertainment, Married At First Sight, Married At First Sight Australia, Married at First Sight UK, Cancer, Bowel cancer

 Married At First Sight star Mel Schilling has sadly died of cancer at the age of 54, and she bravely shared her overlooked symptoms in the months before her passing.

-The relationship therapist wanted to raise awareness about cancer and shared her experience in the hope that nobody else would have to experience it.
+The relationship therapist wanted to raise awareness about cancer in the hope that anyone with similar symptoms would get checked out.

 Advert